uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

   <figcaption></figcaption>
 </figure>

-Note there's still times when benchmarking may give quite different results to the profiling run, as happened in round 2.
-I think this is due to the way the benchmark and profiling apps are configured, compiled and run.
+There are still times when benchmarking may give quite different results to the profiling run, as happened in round 2.

 ## Round 4: from 50 to ...
 200!?
 Oh...
 22% from: